 So what happened?
 Did I experience a supernatural fragrance?
 Was it a little whiff of heaven or had the cleaning lady sprayed air freshener around the room?
 Did the fragrance come from Bernadette’s incorrupt body, or was it some other sort of olfactory sensation that science has yet to explain?
 For that matter, is Bernadette’s body really incorrupt after all these years, or has she been embalmed?

 Did all these miracles (and many more) really occur down through history, and if so, why are they so difficult to analyze and explain?
 Why, for instance, did St. Therese’s body see corruption, but not St. Bernadette’s?
-If the Virgin is appearing at Medjugorje then why are the events so confusing and contradictory and controversial?
 Why do miracles occur more in some ages than in others?
 Why do some relics heal and others do not?
 Why do some saints receive stigmata and visions and inner locutions and others do not?
 Why are there so many different kinds of supernatural events—some stupendous and some silly?

 The first thing to remember about the miraculous is that it is miraculous.
 In other words, by its very definition, the event is extraordinary, and because it is extraordinary, it is difficult to categorize and explain.
 If an event takes place outside the box we should not be surprised if we find it difficult to put it into a box.

 Religious experience is bigger than religion.
 That is to say, God himself is “outside the box.”
 While we have our doctrines and dogmas and traditions and theology, God is greater than all our explanations and there is more in heaven and earth than our neat little answers can contain.